OpenFn/lightning/kafka_testing/KAFKA_ARCHITECTURE.md

 Once these are setup, you can create a Kafka trigger via the UI.

-You will need to speicfy the following:
+You will need to specify the following:

 ```
 Hosts: localhost:9094, localhost:9095, localhost:9096